niwatorrri/830-advanced-ui/talk-ui-project/README.md

 |___ editor (my editor implemented out of the toolkit)
 ```

-Main class is specified in line 78 in pom.xml.
 Command `mvn exec:java` will start running the main class.

 READMEs for the package: